Color Me In: Exploring Existentialism Existence of Women in the Unfathomable Universe

 Dimensions: 20” x 24”

-Our choice to be religious is essential to the life of faith.
+Our choice to be religious is essential to Life.
 However, rejecting the notion of God is not a reality I can ever embrace.

 "Spirit Keeper"